-Adderall is the brand name of a prescription drug primarily used to treat attention-deficit/hyperactivity disorder (ADHD).
-It is also approved for the treatment of a sleep disorder called narcolepsy.
-Adderall contains a mixture of stimulant drugs, including dextroamphetamine saccharate, amphetamine aspartate, dextroamphetamine sulfate and amphetamine sulfate.
-Several stimulant drugs are similar to Adderall but there are important differences.
-Examples include methylphenidate, amphetamine and methamphetamine.
-Adderall and similar stimulant medications should only be used as directed and recommended by your doctor.
+Adderall is the brand name of a prescription drug used to treat attention-deficit/hyperactivity disorder and a sleep disorder called narcolepsy.
+Adderall is a stimulant drug.
+There are several drugs similar to Adderall, which are also stimulants but there are important differences.
+These include methylphenidate, amphetamine, dextroamphetamine and methamphetamine.
+Adderall and similar drugs should only be used as directed and recommended by your doctor.

-Lisdexamfetamine (Vyvanse) is converted into dextroamphetamine in the body.
-This long-acting stimulant offers the potential advantage of fewer or less severe side effects compared to similar stimulant drugs due to gradual conversion of lisdexamfetamine into dextroamphetamine.
-Short-acting methamphetamine hydrochloride (Desoxyn) is another stimulant medication sometimes prescribed to treat ADHD if other stimulant drugs are not effective.
+Lisdexamfetamine (Vyvanse) is an inactive form of dextroamphetamine.
+After taking the tablet, it is converted into the active drug dextroamphetamine within the body.
+The advantage of lisdexamfetamine is that side effects may be less due to gradual conversion into the active drug.
+Methamphetamine hydrochloride (Desoxyn, Desoxyn Gradumet) is another stimulant drug, which can be prescribed to treat ADHD if other stimulant medications are not effective.

-Atomoxetine (Strattera) is a long-acting nonstimulant drug that may be prescribed for children and adults with ADHD who do not respond well to stimulant drugs or experience intolerable side effects.
-Atomoxetine does not interfere with sleep like stimulant drugs but may not be as effective as stimulants for controlling ADHD symptoms.
+Atomoxetine (Strattera) is a nonstimulant drug, which may be prescribed to children with ADHD who do not respond well to stimulant drugs or have intolerable side effects.
+Atomoxetine does not interfere with sleep like stimulant drugs.

 Side Effects and Precautions

-Adderall and similar stimulant drugs are controlled substances that are only available with a prescription.
+Adderall and similar stimulant drugs are controlled substances and only available with a prescription.
 These drugs can be addictive and should be used only as directed by your doctor.
-Lisdexamfetamine may have a lower risk of addiction than other stimulant medications.
-Nonstimulant medications are not controlled substances and are typically not associated with addiction, although there appears to be a low risk of dependence with atomoxetine.
+Lisdexamfetamine (Vyvanse) may have a lower risk of causing addiction than other stimulant medications.

-Common side effects of Adderall and other stimulant medications include loss of appetite, weight loss, sleep disturbances, headaches, irritability and nausea.
+Common side effects of stimulant drugs include loss of appetite, weight loss, sleep disturbances, headaches, irritability and nausea.
 Tell your doctor if you have high blood pressure or heart problems before taking any stimulant medication.
-Seek emergency medical care in the case of accidental or intentional stimulant overdose.